criipto/docs-old/how-to/set-up-custom-domain.md

 1. If you don't have it already, obtain a root CA from your issuer
     - [How to obtain a root certificate](#root-certificate)
 2. Gather any intermediate certificates and/or `ca_bundle.crt` you may require, and the end-entity certificate with a `private.key`
-3. Ensure that all certificates are newline-terminated by executing the following command for every certificate:
+3. Ensure that all certificates files are newline-terminated.
+You can use your favourite text editor to do this manually, but you can also leverage a tool such as `sed` by executing the following command for every certificate:
   ```
     sed -i -e '$a\' {file_name}.crt
   ```

-    If you are on Windows, you can [get sed for Windows](http://gnuwin32.sourceforge.net/packages/sed.htm).
+If you are on Windows, you can [install the Ubuntu app](#ubuntu-on-windows) to get access to `sed`.

 4. Concatenate all the certificates into one `.pem` file.
 Make sure to do it in the correct order.

     Linux:
     ```
-    cat root.crt ca_bundle.crt end-entity.crt > all-cert.pem
+    cat root.crt ca_bundle.crt end-entity.crt > all-certs.pem
     ```

     Windows:
     ```
-    type root.crt ca_bundle.crt end-entity.crt > all-cert.pem
+    type root.crt ca_bundle.crt end-entity.crt > all-certs.pem
     ```
 5. Create a self-contained `.p12` certificate.
 You will be prompted to create a password in this step.
   ```
     openssl pkcs12 -export -out {file_name}.p12 -inkey private.key -in all-certs.pem
   ```
-  If you are on Windows, you can [get openssl for Windows](http://gnuwin32.sourceforge.net/packages/openssl.htm).
+  If you are on Windows, you can [install the Ubuntu app](#ubuntu-on-windows) to get access to `openssl`.

 6. In Criipto Verify Dashboard, under Domain, select your custom domain and upload a self-contained certificate with a password.

 <a name="root-certificate"></a>